 I’ve noticed that many people who choose the singles lifestyle tend to have some loner attributes.
 I consider myself to be a loner to some degree.
 I savor my alone time, but I also enjoy the company of others.

 I wasn’t always comfortable being alone.
 Somewhere along the line I picked up the idea that being alone, or being a loner type, was bad.
 I’m sure that the field of psychology has come up with some label to classify it as being some sort of “disorder.”
-But I do not consider being a loner as an abnormally.
+But I do not consider being a loner as an abnormality.
 It’s simply one of many ways of living.

 I found that it was particularly difficult to be alone after a long-term relationship broke up.
 I had gotten used to having another person in my life.
 When they suddenly weren’t there, it felt strange.
 During the early stages, I didn’t feel like being around people.
 I just wanted to be alone until my wounds healed.
 Even though I wanted to be alone during that period, I felt weird like there was something wrong with wanting to be alone.